Introductory driving lesson offers like five lessons for £50 might seem a good deal but here’s what they’re not telling

 You see a deal like “Free phone, nothing to pay for 6 months.”.
 Then after the free 6 months ends you’re on an 18 month contract at £80 a month.

-Offers like that really annoy me.
-Those companies treat you like you’re stupid and are tricking you into being with them.
+Offers like that really annoy me because those companies treat you like you’re stupid and are tricking you into being with them.
 They know they can only attract work by appearing cheap.
 Nobody would choose to be with them otherwise.

 I’d rather choose a company that doesn’t hide their real prices behind gimmicky introductory offers.
 I’d rather choose them because they’re good, not cheap.